 Regardless of how you want to go about your email marketing efforts, choosing the right tool is critical to your success.
 By weighing the pros and cons of each of the many tools out there, you can choose the right email marketing app for your ecommerce store.

-While every tool may not be for you, there are plenty of Klaviyo alternatives that won’t cost you so much per month for the same great features.
+While every tool may not be for you, plenty of Klaviyo alternatives won’t cost you so much per month for the same great features.